Slim Goodies Diner

 Advertising

 This eclectic breakfast and lunch spot is a local favorite on Magazine Street.
 Slim Goodies serves classic comfort food with bold twists, all made with fresh ingredients (and lots of love).
-Most customers tend to order the slammers, hash browns slathered in something delicious (think crawfish étouffée or chili with bacon and cheddar cheese), but the sweet potato pancakes are not to be missed.
+Most customers tend to order the Slammers, hash browns slathered in something delicious (think crawfish étouffée or chili with bacon and cheddar cheese), but the sweet potato pancakes are not to be missed.

 Who Dat Coffee Cafe, tucked back in the Marigny, serves breakfast starting at 7am.
 Sit inside or outdoors and order the Not Yo Mama's Corn Cakes, piled high with a mess of creamy egg sauce, bacon bits, cheddar cheese, and more.
 Or go all-in for Da Crabby Bené with crab cakes covered in poached eggs and a Creole hollandaise sauce.
-Whatever you order, know there's going to be a Cajun spice in the mix somewhere.
+Whatever you order, know there's going to be spice in the mix somewhere.

 Advertising